Colonnade encircling the Saint Peter Basilica in Rome, with its 3 lines of columns and statues of saints and apostles put on top of each statue

 Kids, do not disturb the neighbors!

 The verb in a negative tu command, however, changes its form.
-Instead of using the affirmative imperative form of the verb, use the infinitive of the verb after non:
+Instead of using the affirmative imperative form of the verb, use the of the verb after non:

 Giada, non disturbare i vicini!